Azure/azure-quickstart-templates/quickstarts/microsoft.network/point-to-site-aad/README.md

 [![Visualize](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.svg?sanitize=true)](http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fquickstarts%2Fmicrosoft.network%2Fpoint-to-site-aad%2Fazuredeploy.json)

 This template deploys a Virtual Network with a frontend and gateway subnet.
 It then creates a public IP which is used to create a VPN Gateway in the VNet.
-Finally, it deploys a VPN Virtual Network Gateway configured for Azure Active Directory Point-to-Site (P2S) connections.
+Finally, it deploys a VPN Virtual Network Gateway configured for Microsoft Entra Point-to-Site (P2S) connections.

 Modify parameters file to change default names and addresses spaces.